passiv/snaptrade-sdks/docs/webhooks.md

 ## ACCOUNT_TRANSACTIONS_INITIAL_UPDATE

-Created the first time that we collect transactions data from a brokerage account.
+Sent the first time that we collect transactions data from a brokerage account.

 Example payload is below: